plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Plum Village at the First Global Buddhist Summit *(20 – 21 April 2023)*

-On 20 April, the International Buddhist Confederation launched the first Global Buddhist Summit in New Delhi, India, with the theme *Responses to Contemporary Challenges: Philosophy to Praxis*.
+On 20 April, the International Buddhist Confederation launched the first Global Buddhist Summit in New Delhi, India, themed *Responses to Contemporary Challenges: Philosophy to Praxis*.
 The conference received over 700 delegates, of which approximately 170 were from 31 countries.
 Representatives from Plum Village included Br.
 Phap Khoi, Br.
 Nguyen Luc, Sr. Bien Nghiem, and Sr. Trang Loc Uyen.
 This event coincided with their mindfulness tour in India.

 <!-- <div class="page-break"></div> -->

 ## Thich Nhat Hanh Center for Mindfulness in Public Health opened at Harvard University

 On April 26, the Thich Nhat Hanh Center for Mindfulness in Public Health opened at Harvard University.
-The inauguration was attended by over 30 monastics of the Plum Village International Community of Engaged Buddhism.
-The center was made possible by an anonymous donation of $25 million, one of the largest donations in the history of the university.
+The inauguration was attended by over 30 monastics of the Plum Village Community of Engaged Buddhism.
+The Center was made possible by an anonymous donation of $25 million, one of the largest donations in the history of the University.

-The mission of the center is to “pursue evidence-based approaches to improving health and wellbeing through mindfulness by undertaking rigorous, scientific inquiry; and provide mindfulness education and training for the Harvard community and beyond.”
+The mission of the Center is to “pursue evidence-based approaches to improving health and wellbeing through mindfulness by undertaking rigorous, scientific inquiry; and provide mindfulness education and training for the Harvard community and beyond.”
 An interplay between academic research and public engagement at its heart’s core, the center endeavors to improve public health and inspire global action.

 Dr. Lilian Cheung, director of Mindfulness Research and Practice in the Department of Nutrition of the Harvard T.H.
 Chan School of Public Health, met Thay in 1997 at a mindfulness retreat and later co-authored with Thay the book, called *Savor: Mindful Eating, Mindful Life*.
 Dr. Cheung shared: “Over the years, I became deeply interested in learning how the practice of mindfulness could be applied to the discipline of public health, which seeks to prevent disease and promote well-being at population scale.
 That is exactly what this Center will do.”

 {% image "article2024/Done-Review of the Year/TNH Center/52856213396_7da665de4e_o.jpg" %}

-The inauguration day also included a 1-day symposium with featured presentations from academics, mindfulness practitioners and monastic students of Thay, including Br.
+The event also included a 1-day symposium with featured presentations from academics, mindfulness practitioners and monastic students of Thay, including Br.
 Phap An, Br.
 Phap Luu and Sr. Hien Nghiem.
 Additionally, a Q&A session was offered by Br.
 Phap Dung, Br.
 Phap Linh and Sr. Lang Nghiem.

 Despite the nearly 25,000 peer-reviewed publications on mindfulness as of 2023, this field of research is relatively nascent.
 There is a general consensus on the need for new scientific means to evaluate the impact of mindful living on health and wellbeing.